 R4(config-if)# ip ospf network point-to-point

-To verify our configuration, it is enough to display OSPF routes on two routers only using the show ip route ospf command.
+To verify our configuration, it is enough to display OSPF routes on only two routers using the show ip route ospf command.

 Router R2